and the Phonotone Quartet

 You are still able to see and hear our live performance

 The link to the recording is:

 To see this event again, use the link below:

 THank you for a sold out performance!

-Symphonia Phonotone is comprised of some of the best musicians of Sacramento.
-We pride ourselves in performing the music in the authentic way it was meant to be played, and our audience is treated to an experience that has not been around in live music for the last 80 or more years.
+Symphonia Phonotone is comprised of some of the best musicians of Sacramento and the surrounding area.
+We pride ourselves in performing syncopated dance music in the authentic way it was meant to be played, and every time we perform, our audience is treated to an experience that has not been around in live music for the last 90 or more years.